TheAssemblyArmada/Thyme-Wiki/LOGFILE:-Various-Ideas-&-Thoughts.md

 Items on this page are actively modified and deleted (strikethrough?).

 # Various Ideas
+## Controllability
+* Ability to adjust location of the offmap cargo plane spawnpoint for caputrable tech buildings
 ## Gameplay Logic
 * Ability to reverse the cargo loading procedure - Instead of the unit to be loaded moving to the transporter, the unit stands still and the transporter comes to it.
 * Show Cargo Pips When Transporter Full Exception - Otherwise hidden unless selected (A Gameplay setting under Options Menu?)
+## Problematic Units
+# Tactical Nuke MiG
+*
 ## Specific Module Behavior
 * TODO: Aircraft Guard Behavior